gyulanemeth/bluefox.email/docs/account-users.md

 ### User Role

 User role is designed for standard members of your BlueFox Email account.
-Users have access to projects, email themes and view only access to account user section, they can create projects and can perform tasks based on their permissions.
+Users have access to projects, email themes and view only access to account user section, they can perform tasks in projects based on their permissions.

 You can identify a user by the **User** label below there avatar and also in **Account Users** tab.